 Some products include a precision touchpad, which provides enhanced gesture functionality.
-To determine if you have a precision touchpad and find additional information, follow these steps:
+To determine if you have a precision touchpad and find additional information, follow these steps, depending on your computer:

 Select Start, select Settings, select Bluetooth & devices, and then select Touchpad.